sven-m/itude-mobile-android-mobbl/README.md

 ## Documentation

-Generic documentation can be found at [Mobbl.org](http://mobbl.org/doc.html)
+Generic documentation can be found at [Mobbl.org](http://mobbl.org/doc.html).
+Documentation about how to get started can be [here](http://mobbl.org/android.html).

 ## [Changelog](https://github.com/ItudeMobile/itude-mobile-android-mobbl/wiki/Changelog)
 Current version: 3.2.0.11